The driving test is changing on the 4th December 2017, the following is for all tests on or after the 4th December.

 You will begin your practical driving test with an eyesight check.
 You should be able to read a number plate from 20.5 meters, if you’re unable to then the examiner will not continue with the test.
-Here we will assume that you have been successful in reading the number plate and therefore continue on to where you will be asked two show me/tell me questions, the first question will be a Tell Me question before you start driving, the second a Show Me question will be asked once you are actually driving.
+Here we will assume that you have been successful in reading the number plate and therefore continue with your test.
+You will be asked two show me/tell me questions, the first question will be a Tell Me question before you start driving, the second a Show Me question will be asked once you are actually driving.
 Your instructor will have practised all the questions with you prior to you test.
 All the questions can be found here

 As vehicle technology advances, some cars are fitted with electronic diagnostic systems which will tell you the engine fluid levels and tyre pressures.
 It’s absolutely fine to refer to the diagnostic system (if fitted) when responding to the vehicle safety questions.

 Once you’re in the car, the examiner will give you a brief explanation of the driving test and then you’re ready to roll!